-An Assistant Decorative painter is a person who supports the painter in surface preparation and application of paints on masonry, wood and metal surfaces.
-Performance of paints depends on three factors: the quality of the paint in the can; the surface preparation and the paint application.
-Any shortfall in any one of three will result in a less than good paint performance and hence an unhappy customer.
-The assistant decorative painter's main role is to effectively assist the painter to manage these three factors to deliver a satisfactory paint performance.
+A decorative painter is a person who applies decorative paints on architectural surfaces.
+Performance of paints depends on three factors: the quality of the paint in the can; the surface and the application.
+Any shortfall in any one of them will result in a less than good paint performance and hence an unhappy customer.
+The painter's main role is to effectively manage these three factors to deliver a satisfactory paint performance.
 For a household customer the key concerns are quality, cost and time.
-So, a good assistant decorative painter will assist the decorative painter in not only delivering a quality paint job but also within the cost estimate provided to the customer.
-The Assistant Decorative Painter also needs to understand the time frames to complete the job and assist the painter to complete the whole job as estimated.
-Completing the job within the agreed time frame enhances the overall experience of the customer is good and favourable for getting future business.
+So, a good decorative painter will not only deliver a quality paint job but also be able to estimate the total cost with reasonable accuracy and get an agreement from the customer on the costs.
+Having the customer's agreement on the costs, he will ensure that he stays within the costs agreed.
+The customer also needs to understand the time frames and the likely date by which the painter will complete all his jobs and exit.
+The time frame needs to be agreed to and adhered to, so that the overall experience of the customer is good and favourable to the painter.

 Due to rapid economic growth in India, income levels of people are rising.
 This is leading to higher spending on home maintenance and decoration.
-A number of new buildings are also being constructed to meet the needs of employed persons with good income levels.
+A good deal of new buildings are also coming up to meet the needs of employed persons with good income levels.
 These factors are contributing to a rapid rise in decorative painting jobs.
-Therefore, the future for a person skilled in this field is very good.
+Therefore, the future for a person well trained in this field is very good.